71/wio-my-light/README.md

 IR distance interrupter: getting near the sensor will toggle the light.

 # Connections
-Leds to D1, and sensor to D2.
+Leds to D1, sensor to D2, and digital light sensor to IC2.

 # How to?